sthaid/proj_mandelbrot_set2/android-project/README.txt

-XXX TBD
 ==============================
 INTRO
 ==============================

-Date Sep 15, 2020
+Date Jan 9, 2021

 This is a guide on building and installing SDL Android Apps.
-This guide's focus is installing the Reversi App, built from the source code in the parent directory.

-My development system is Fedora 31.
+My development system is Fedora.
 My device is Motorola's Moto G Power.

 Reference Web Sites